deliapater/Wind-Farm/README.md

 $ ./vendor/bin/sail test
 ```

+## Project Overview
-The application has been built with three entity models: Turbine, Component and TurbineInspection.
-A Turbine can have multiple Components and each Component can have multiple Inspections.
-The server-side of the application has been made with Laravel, the client-side with React.js and styling with Tailwind CSS.
+This application is built with three main entity models: Turbine, Component, and TurbineInspection.
+A Turbine can have multiple Components, and each Component can have multiple Inspections.

-I have created a view that contains the turbine inspection list which contains a table and a search bar; and another view with the turbine inspection form.

-For the future I'm planning to implement API authentication, pagination for the list view, functionality for editing and deleting each record; also to add a modal inside the form to create a turbine and its components and then dynamically bind them to the selection dropdown inside turbine inspection form.
-This is because at the moment the options for selecting the turbines and components are hardcoded due to time constraints.
+### Technologies Used
+<b>Backend</b>: Laravel
+<b>Frontend</b>: React.js
+<b>Styling</b>: Tailwind CSS
+<b>FE testing</b>: Storybook
+<b>BE testing</b>: PHP Unit

+### Features
+### Turbine Inspection List View
+- Displays a table of turbine inspections.
+- Includes a search bar for filtering inspections by Turbine or Component Name.
+- Supports backend pagination for navigating through the list.
+- Enables sorting by creation date.

+### Turbine Inspection Form View
+- A dedicated form for creating turbine inspections.

+### Modals
+<b>Inspection Details Modal</b>: View details of each inspection.
+<b>Confirmation Modal</b>: Confirm deletion of an inspection.

+## Note
-PD: I had tons of fun planing, designing, building and testing this project.
+I had tons of fun planing, designing, building and testing this project!